TheGamer3514/tetris/README.md

 # Tetris
-A simple game of tetris made with html and javascript
+A simple game of tetris made with html and javascript.
+Contributors are welcome :)